gratefulgabe5000/Gauntlet-Project-One/Artifacts/1. Notes/Demo Video/MVP-DEMO-CUE-CARDS.md

 ## 🎤 SEGMENT 1: OPENING [0:00-0:15]

-**Welcome to CollabCanvas' Minimum Viable Product—a real-time collaborative design platform built in 24 hours.**
+**Welcome to CollabCanvas' Minimum Viable Product—a real-time collaborative design platform.**

 **This demonstration proves the core collaborative infrastructure is solid.**